jasonbak/jasonbak.github.io/_posts/notes/2018-12-18-personal-journal-analysis.md

 - Apr-18: I started my YouTube channel, which I found quite fulfilling.
 Further, my best friend visited me at CMU for Spring Carnival, and I was spending more time developing significant relationships at school.

-- Jun-18 - Aug-18 An absolutely wonderful summer in Seattle, where I got to experience life in a way I've never done before.
+- Jun-18 - Aug-18: An absolutely wonderful summer in Seattle, where I got to experience life in a way I've never done before.
 Shared so many unique memories with incredible people.

 # 3. How is my mood correlated with the month?

 ![aggregated monthly sentiment](/assets/img/notes/aggregated_monthly_sentiment.png){:class="note-photo"}

-This was very neat to see because the results go against my initial hunch that my best months were during the summer and my worst months were in the middle of Fall and Spring semester.
+This was very neat to see because the results go against my initial hunch that my best months are during the summer and my worst months are in the middle of Fall and Spring semester.

-**I'm starting to recognize that this use of sentiment analysis is not necessarily a way for me to understand when the best times of my life were.
-Rather, it is a way for me to understand when I felt most grateful about my life.**
+**I'm starting to recognize that this usage of sentiment analysis is not necessarily a way for me to understand when the best times of my life were.
+Rather, it is a way for me to understand when I have felt most grateful about my life.**

-It was a bit sad to see the low sentiment scores for the summer months as these are the months in which I can spend more time doing the things I love and hanging out with people I care about.
+It was a bit sad to initially see the low sentiment scores for the summer months as these are the months in which I can spend more time doing the things I love and hanging out with people I care about.
 Thus, these are the times in which sentiment should be the highest!
-However, I suppose I feel worried about what work I'm accomplishing due to the lack of constant and almost-immediate feedback school provides during the rest of the year.
+However, I suppose I feel too worried about the progress of my work and am too consumed with keeping up with the life I want to live that I don't make time to slow down and reflect.

 Gladly, I performed this analysis in May, so I was able to make efforts to be more appreciative this last summer.
-Thankfully, when I ran this analysis again with the new summer month entries included in the data set, the sentiment for the summer months were a lot higher than before. :)
+Thankfully, when I ran this analysis again with the new summer month entries included in the data set, the sentiment for the summer months was a lot higher than before. :)

 # 4. When did I have the most to write about?